Princeton-Penn-Vents/princeton-penn-flowmeter/docs/analysis-products.md

    * **TVi Max:** upper bound on the cumulative **TVi** value.
    * **TVi Min:** lower bound on the cumulative **TVi** value.

 The **Stale Data** alarm is configured with the rotary dial, but is otherwise special.
-It is not sticky: if a cumulative measurement ceases to be stale, it is removed.
-Also, it does not have the standard record structure: it is a dict from cumulative measurement field name to the time since its last measurement.
+It does not have the standard record structure: it is a dict from cumulative measurement field name to the time since its last measurement.
 See cumulative timestamps (above).

 ## Status of analysis products in the workflow